 The juvenile programs serve approximately 600 students each year.
 Alternative education serves students who are truant, have chronic social/behavioral difficulties, are on juvenile probation, have been expelled, pregnant or parenting teens, homeless youth, those in foster care and/or students who need to support themselves.
 Local school districts, local School Attendance Review Boards, probation officers or social workers may refer students to the programs.
 These students represent a wide range of scholastic abilities ranging from the gifted to the academically challenged.

 A Centralized Intake Team reviews all referrals on a weekly basis to determine the appropriate option(s) to offer to a student and his/her family.
-County Community Schools provide instruction for students in grades 7 through 12 via a minimum day, full day or contracted learning schedule on an open entry/open exit basis.
-Students and their parents/guardians meet with the program administrator to develop an Individualized Learning Plan designed to assist students to reach their goals of re-entry to the comprehensive middle or high school, graduation, completion of the General Educational Development (GED) certificate or of the California High School Proficiency Exam (CHSPE).
+Marin's Community Schools provide instruction for students in grades 7 through 12 via a minimum day, full day or contracted learning schedule on an open entry/open exit basis.
+Students and their parents/guardians meet with the program administrator to develop an Individualized Learning Plan designed to assist students to reach their goals of re-entry to the comprehensive middle or high school, graduation, completion of the High School Equivalency Certificate via the HiSET exam or of the California High School Proficiency Exam (CHSPE).

 Oracle Independent Study